ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS.
 Some forms of subject identifier are opaque to the client instance (such as the subject of an issuer and subject pair), while others forms (such as email address and phone number) are intended to allow the client instance to correlate the identifier with other account information at the client instance.
-The AS MUST validate the correspondance between the user and the returned subject identifiers.
+The AS MUST ensure that the returned subject identifiers only apply to the authenticated end user.
 The client instance MUST NOT request or use any returned subject identifiers for communication purposes (see {{request-subject}}).
 That is, a subject identifier returned in the format of an email address or a phone number only identifies the RO to the AS and does not indicate that the AS has validated that the represented email address or phone number in the identifier